Financial-Times/ftdomdelegate/README.md

 Starting server on http://localhost:8282/
 ```

 ...then point your browser to http://localhost:8282/.
-To generate code coverage reports, for which [buster-coverage](https://github.com/ebi/buster-coverage) is required:

 ```
 $ buster server